-The outlook in the Asia Pacific region, especially the ASEAN region, continues to be challenging amid the changing and uncertain political climate, slowing economic growth in China, the uncertainty on the effect of “Brexit”, the uncertainty over what Donald Trump’s Presidency will bring, and potentially more interest rates hikes by the Fed.
+The outlook in the Asia Pacific region, especially the ASEAN region, continues to be challenging amid the changing and uncertain political climate, slowing economic growth in China and Europe, the uncertainty on “Brexit”, the uncertainty over what Donald Trump’s Presidency will bring, and potentially more interest rates hikes by the Fed.
 We will continue to invest in quality stocks that have strong foreseeable earnings growth, low gearing position and reasonable valuation.
-As we believe in not to be fully invested at all times, we may seek to trim our equity exposure on stocks which have rallied beyond their fundamentals.
+As we believe in not to be fully invested at all times, we may seek to trim our equity exposure on stocks which have rallied beyond their fundamentals

 |Disclaimer : Information herein has been obtained from and is based upon sources Pheim Unit Trusts believe to be reliable, we do not guarantee its accuracy and it may be incomplete or condensed.
 All opinions and estimates constitute Pheim Unit Trusts’ judgment as of the date of the report and are subject to change without notice.
 This report is for informational purposes only and is not intended as an offer or solicitation for the purchase or sale of units.|